joealden/corum-docs/src/development/6-codeAnalysis/3-api.md

 responds, the post ID fetched is used to fetch the current vote count on that post.

-Then, depending on how the user voted, (determined by the contents of the `voteType` variable) A new vote count is created.
+Then, depending on how the user voted (determined by the contents of the `voteType` variable), a new vote count is created.
 If the user upvoted the post, the vote count is increment by 1.
 If the user downvoted the post, the vote count is decremented by 1.
 There is also error handling if they somehow submitted an incorrect vote type.